 – And Enjoy, simple and quick!

 Try to keep your lunch easy and low effort.
-You don’t want to be cooking a meal in the middle of a forest on your Trangia!
+You don’t want to be cooking a meal in the middle of a forest or on a hillside with your Trangia!

 Here is a quick list of lunchtime favourites: